 “How far you go in life depends on your being tender with the young, compassionate with the aged, sympathetic with the striving and tolerant of the weak and strong.
 Because someday in your life you will have been all of these.” ~ George Washington Carver

-Great parents encourage their children to honor their authenticity and their uniqueness.
-To stay true to themselves at all times and to never trim themselves to suit everybody, even if that means “offending” those around them.
+They encourage their children to honor their authenticity and uniqueness.
+To stay true to themselves at all times and to never trim themselves to suit those around them – even if that means “offending” some people.

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” ~ Ralph Waldo Emerson

-13. They teach their children to listen to the teachings of their Soul.
+13. Great parents encourage their children to seek the wisdom of their Soul.